Saurabh23/mSRGAN-A-GAN-for-single-image-super-resolution-on-high-content-screening-microscopy-images./README.md

 $ python mSRGAN/srgan/train.py
 ```

 The results will be stored in "src/result" and the model will be stored in "src/backup".
-You download my pre-trained [mSRGAN model]
+You can download my pre-trained [mSRGAN model]

 # Results